-Expansive UH study: Threat to humanity from climate change ‘much larger’ than previous reports suggest
+‘Scary’: Expansive UH study concludes threat to humanity from climate change ‘much larger’ than previously thought

 To see the web application, click here.

-The application predicts that Hawaii will see four major hazards by 2100 if moderate to strong efforts to mitigate greenhouse gases aren’t realized: Sea level rise, ocean changes, storms and warming.
+The application, for example, predicts that Hawaii will see four major hazards by 2100 if moderate to strong efforts to mitigate greenhouse gases aren’t realized: Sea level rise, ocean changes, storms and warming.

-“The evidence of climate change impacting humanity is abundant, loud and clear,” said assistant UH Professor Daniele Spirandelli and co-author of the study, in a statement.
+“The evidence of climate change impacting humanity is abundant, loud and clear,” said assistant UH Professor Daniele Spirandelli and co-author of the study.
 “Clearly, the outstanding question is, how many wake-up calls will it take to wake up?”

 Related stories: